-Application ID Allowed number IP address (subnet address) 1 50 192.0.2.0/24
+Application ID Allowed number IP address (subnet address) 1 50 192.0.2.0/24 application software.

 Tables 1 and 2 show examples of a part of the Policy Table for Administrators for default permit and Allowed Number Table for Administrators, respectively.
 Use of application 1 is restricted only to a specific PC room and its simultaneous use is limited to fifty.
 Teachers in the PC room can still disallow the execution of the application in their classes.
-Use of application 2 is also restricted only to use the application even in the PC room without an explicit allowance from teachers.
+Use of application 2 is also restricted only to the specific PC room.
+Students are, however, not allowed to use the application even in the PC room without an explicit allowance from teachers.